-- [7] Accordingly there will be orders under section 30 of the Court of Appeal Act (Cap 12) that one counsel be assigned to represent both appellants for the purposes of the preparation and hearing of their appeals against conviction and sentence for treason.
-The Registrar is directed to take all necessary steps to effect the assignment of counsel. - [8] Pursuant to s.32(2) of the Act, we further order that the expenses of counsel so assigned are not to exceed the sum of \$10,000.
+30 [7] Accordingly, there will be orders under s 30 of the Court of Appeal Act - 30 [7] Accordingly, there will be orders under s 30 of the Court of Appeal Act (Cap 12) that one counsel be assigned to represent both Appellants for the purposes of the preparation and hearing of their appeals against conviction and sentence for treason.
+The registrar is directed to take all necessary steps to effect the assignment of counsel. - 35 [8] Pursuant to s 32(2) of the Act, we further order that the expenses of counsel so assigned are not to exceed the sum of \$10,000.